-The basic principle is that to deliver their Business Model and Strategy, organisations require the ability to do certain things – they require a set of “Business Capabilities”, created by having access to a set of tangible and intangible ‘resources’, e.g. assets, processes, technologies, locations, people, skills, knowledge, behaviour etc.
+The basic principle is that to deliver their business model and strategy, enterprises require the ability to do certain things – they require a set of Business Capabilities, or competencies, created by having access to a set of tangible and intangible ‘resources’, e.g. skills, technologies and processes.

-Many of these capabilities will be ‘ordinary capabilities’, required just to run the business, but others, either individually or in combination, will create a sustainable competitive advantage and/or be core to the success of the organisation – referred to as the organisation’s “Core Competences” (you will also find the terms “Core Capabilities” or “Strategic Capabilities” being used).
+Many Business Capabilities are general, or “ordinary capabilities”, that are required just to run the business, but others, either individually or in combination, will create a sustainable competitive advantage and/or be core to the success of the enterprise – referred to as its Core Competences (you will also find the terms “Core Capabilities” or “Strategic Capabilities” being used).

 Key Characteristics of a Business Capability